This post may contain affiliate links. Please read our disclosure policy.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-Preheat the oven to 375F.
+Preheat the oven.
 Boil the green beans and blanch them, rinse with cold water, and drain them.
-Add to a 9×13 casserole dish.
+Add to a casserole dish.
 In a skillet, sauté the mushrooms, garlic, and Italian seasoning in half the butter, and add them to the baking dish.

 Melt the remaining butter in the skillet.
 Stir in the flour to make a roux.
 Whisk in the broth, Dijon mustard, and cream.
 Let it bubble until it’s thickened up a bit.
 Season with a little salt & pepper.
 Pour the sauce into the baking dish.

 Sprinkle on half the crispy onions.
 Toss everything so that it’s combined, then spread into a uniform layer.
 Top with the rest of the onions and the freshly grated parmesan cheese.
-Bake, uncovered, for about 20 minutes and enjoy!
+Bake, uncovered, until cooked through.

 How to make green bean casserole ahead